girobusan/simpleotp/README.md

 Simple OTP encrypter/decrypter
 ==============================

 Made for educational purpose.
-Simple One-Time Pad encoder and decoder.
+Simple One-Time Pad encryption tool.
 If  you want one, you'd build it using Lazarus.

 ![One Time Pad Cypher Tool](screenshot-0.1.png)

 It can encrypt or decrypt digitally coded message using one time pad.
-You have to code your message before encryption (or after decryption) yourself (using good old staggererd checkerboard, for example).
+You have to code your message before encryption (or after decryption) yourself (using good old [straddling checkerboard,](https://en.wikipedia.org/wiki/VIC_cipher#Straddling_checkerboard) for example).

 How it works
 -----------

 1. Enter your one-time key at corresponding tab
-1. Enter your text in "Encrypt/decrypt" tab
+1. Enter your encoded text in "Encrypt/decrypt" tab
 1. Change encryption/decryption algorythm in "Edit" menu, if desired
 1. Click "Encrypt" to encrypt source text with entered key, or "Decrypt" to decrypt